-The study to classify office buildings began as a government-funded initiative of the National Institute of Valuation, Malaysia in an attempt to assess the performances of office buildings in Malaysia.
-Generally office buildings present a multitude of features with varying qualities and at different locations to meet the objectives of the occupants.
+The Malaysia property market is deficient of key indicators to make an objective assessment of the market situations.
+In the effort to monitor the commercial property market performance, it would be useful to develop an indicator that will be useful for the construction of property indices.
+As such, to develop such indices for commercial properties, it is necessary to assess the performance of each office building through a classification framework.
+The study to classify office buildings began as a government-funded initiative of the National Institute of Valuation, Malaysia in an attempt to assess the performance of office buildings present a multitude of features with varying qualities and at different locations to meet the objectives of the occupants.
 Thus there is the need to develop a workable and commonly accepted framework to classify office buildings in Malaysia.
 This can be achieved by identifying the criteria and sub-criteria that are necessary to arrive at the classification grading matrix.